 Some of the best blenders offer food processor attachments, making them multi-purpose appliances and regular cooks will benefit from this additional functionality.
 But it’s also worth considering one of the best food processors if that’s what you’re looking for.
 Alternatively, if you’re short on space but still want to be able to blitz up soups and sauces, an immersion blender could be just the appliance you need.
 These handheld blenders are the ideal space saving solution, but they don’t have the blending power of their full-size counterparts.
 Our article, jug blenders vs immersion blenders, offers a more in-depth look at the two types of blender.

-If you’re not sure whether you need a blender or what you might use it for, our article the five best dishes to make in a blender offers up some inspiration.
-Otherwise scroll down for top picks, we’ve put a range of models to the test, making smoothies, crushing ice, and blitzing nuts to help you decide which is the best blender for you, so scroll down for our top picks.
+We’ve put a range of models to the test, making smoothies, crushing ice, and blitzing nuts to help you decide which is the best blender for you, so scroll down for our top picks.

 The best blender of 2022